 The target of this first experimental flight was to observe the global dynamics of the Venusian atmosphere by detecting cloud motion in UV and NIR imagery.
 The next step in the project is to launch again the telescope in a long duration balloon in the Arctic.

-If you consider that this website is interesting or useful, you can help to keep it running with just the equivalent of the price of a cup of coffee.
-Click on the button on the right for more information.
+3728If you consider this website interesting or useful, you can help me to keep it up and running with a small donation to cover the operational costs.
+Just the equivalent of the price of a cup of coffee helps a lot.